 Consider how you are going to transport the system.
 Systems come in all shapes and sizes.
 Smaller ones usually have a handle for carrying and larger ones come on a cart with wheels.
-Figure out which one you prefer and make sure that the one you choose will fit in your vehicle.
+Figure out which one you prefer and make sure that the best portable water fed pole system alo has to fit in your vehicle.

-If you aren’t ready to dive into a high end system right out of the gate, consider getting a system that offers upgrade options.
+If you want the best water fed pole system but aren’t ready to dive into a high end version right out of the gate, consider getting a system that offers upgrade options.
 There’s nothing worse than getting a system that you have to completely replace down the line!
 Several systems such as the SG1, NXT, and IPC HydroCart have base models that you can add-on to.

 Pump or No Pump